 Aniko Ekart is currently Head of Computer Science at Aston University, Birmingham, United Kingdom.
 She holds a PhD in Informatics from Eötvös Loránd University, Budapest, Hungary.
 Her research interests include the theory and application of evolutionary computation and genetic programming in particular.
 She has experience in real-world applications of a variety of computational intelligence and data mining methods, including visual art, logistics (engineering) and vascular health (medicine).
 She has been working on various European Union funded research projects, including Advanced predictive analysis based decision support engine for logistics (ADVANCE), Actions for Excellence in Smart Cyber-Physical Systems applications through exploitation of Big Data in the context of Production Control and Logistics (EXCELL) and INdividual Vascular SignaTure: A new machine learning tool to aid personalised management of risk for cardiovascular disease (INVeST).

-Julian Togelius is Associate Professor at the Center for Computer Games Research, IT University of Copenhagen, Denmark.
+Julian Togelius is an Associate Professor in the Department of Computer Science and Engineering at New York University, and co-director of the NYU Game Innovation Lab.
 He works on all aspects of computational intelligence and games and on selected topics in evolutionary computation and evolutionary reinforcement learning.
 His current main research directions involve search-based procedural content generation in games, game adaptation through player modelling, automatic game design, and fair and relevant benchmarking of game AI through competitions.
-He is a past chair of the IEEE CIS Technical Committee on Games, and an associate editor of IEEE Transactions on Computational Intelligence and Games.
+He is an author of a recent textbook on Procedural Content Generation in Games and an upcoming textbook on Artificial Intelligence and Games.
 Togelius holds a BA from Lund University, an MSc from the University of Sussex, and a PhD from the University of Essex.

 ECOM - Evolutionary Combinatorial Optimization and Metaheuristics